SAP/openui5-docs/docs/Testing_291c912.md

 ## Testing

 In this tutorial we will test application functionality with the testing tools that are delivered with OpenUI5.
-At different steps of this tutorial you will write tests using QUnit, OPA5, and the mock server.
+At different steps of this tutorial you will write tests using QUnit, OPA5, and the OData V2 mock server.
 Additionally, you will learn about testing strategies, Test Driven Development \(TDD\), and much more.

 For the application features that we add, we focus on writing clean and testable code with the goal of having good test coverage and a high quality app.
 We will create a simple full screen app that we will extend with more tests and features throughout the tutorial.